eclipse-rap/org.eclipse.rap.tools/README.md

 Search for bugs
 ---------------

-This project uses Bugzilla to track [ongoing development and issues] [10].
+This project uses GitHub to track [ongoing development and issues] [10].

 Create a new bug
 ----------------